shopware5/devdocs/source/sysadmins-guide/sessions/index.md

 ```

 #### Disable locking
-As of Shopware 5.2.13 you can configure it like this, if you want to disable session locking for the database handler:
+As of Shopware 5.2.13, you can disable the session locking for the database handler:

 ```php
 'session' => array(